steveklabnik/blog/source/_posts/2011-09-09-better-ruby-presenters.markdown

 a helper.
 At least `as_dictionary(something)` is shorter.

-Here's another reason: I didn't make that method be a class method, even though there was no state, becuase a really real presenter (I mean, that was a real world example, but...) generally works a little different.
+Here's another reason: I didn't make that method be a class method, even though there was no state, because a really real presenter (I mean, that was a real world example, but...) generally works a little different.
 Usually, I make presenters that actually stand in for the objects they're presenting.
 Check this out.
 Here's the presenter I showed you: